 Ragnarok for oil sellers – and you thought the mayhem is over

-All those interested in Norse mythology (I am sure there are some Thor fans out there) will have a clue on what happens when Ragnarok hits us.
+All those interested in Norse mythology (I am sure there are some Thor fans out there) will have a clue about what happens when Ragnarok hits us.
 It is a series of events that eventually destroys most of everything we know and even many of the gods die.
 The world reboots on a new setting.

 Many religions have their renewal cycle mysteries (look at the Hindu Trimurti as another example) but not many are as violent and as all-encompassing as the Ragnarok.
 What does it all have to do with oil?